Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 This is when you create a little template that is part of a bigger web page, its just like components in react

 in nodemon if you want it to restart the server only when certain files are changed you can set it via "nodemon appp.cjs -e js,hbs,cjs" this tells nodemon to only restart the server when files with this extension are changed

+## 404 pages

+this is a way of setting up the express server in such a way that instead of showing the generic "Cannot Get/<filename>" it shows something useful to the user